 One of the most complicated private road projects in the UK, Thorpe Park has been generating new jobs and now homes for Leeds since 1993, with much more to come.

-This mixed-use, high quality business and retail park, extends over 156 acres and accommodates 2 million square feet of B1 office space.
+Responsible for the overall masterplan for this site, this mixed-use, high-quality business and retail park extends over 156 acres and accommodates 2M ft2 of B1 office space.
 It looks to generate more than 13,000 jobs and unlock the construction of 7,000 new homes around the area.

 Phases of the Thorpe Park development were completed:

 - Phase One of the project involved building a dual carriageway with a connecting roundabout;